 V. Violations of the Code of Ethics

 All Directors, Officers and Employees will be held accountable for adherence to this Code.
-A failure to observe the terms of this Code may result in disciplinary action, up to and including termination of employment or removal from the board, as applicable.
+A failure to observe the terms of this Code may result in disciplinary action, up to and including termination of employment, termination of the relationship or contract, or removal from the board, as applicable.
 Violations of the Code may constitute violations of law and may result in civil or criminal penalties.